British Columbia New Democratic Party

-The New Democratic Party of British Columbia (Note: The party's constitution defines the full name to be the "New Democratic Party of British Columbia"; however, it is registered with Elections BC simply as the "BC NDP" and is usually referred to as such.
+The New Democratic Party of British Columbia (Note: The party's constitution defines its full name as the "New Democratic Party of British Columbia"; however, it is registered with Elections BC simply as the "BC NDP" and is usually referred to as such.
 The expanded form "British Columbia New Democratic Party" can also be found in use both internally and externally.)
 (BC NDP) is a social democratic political party in British Columbia, Canada.
-The party sits on the centre-left of the political spectrum and is one of the two major parties in British Columbia; since the 1990s, its rival was the centre-right BC United (formerly known as the BC Liberals) until the Conservative Party of British Columbia reconstituted itself for the 2024 British Columbia general election, with BC United withdrawing its candidates and endorsing the Conservatives.
-The party is formally affiliated with the federal New Democratic Party and serves as its provincial branch.
+The party sits on the centre-left of the political spectrum and is formally affiliated with the federal New Democratic Party as its provincial branch in British Columbia.
+Since 2017, it has led the Government of British Columbia.

 The party was established in 1933 as the provincial wing of the Co-operative Commonwealth Federation; the party adopted the NDP name in 1961 as part of the national party's re-foundation.
-The CCF quickly established itself as a major party in BC: for all but five years between 1933 and 1972, the CCF/NDP was the Official Opposition to the Liberal, Conservative and Social Credit governments.
+The CCF quickly established itself as a major party in British Columbia: for all but five years between 1933 and 1972, the CCF/NDP was the Official Opposition to the Liberal, Conservative and Social Credit governments.
 The NDP won its first election in 1972 under leader Dave Barrett, who governed until being defeated in the 1975 election.

 The party returned to office in 1991 and governed until 2001 under a succession of leaders.
 The NDP lost the 2001 election in a landslide and remained in opposition until the 2017 election, when it formed a minority government under John Horgan.
-In 2020 election, the party was re-elected with a majority government.
+In the 2020 election, the party was re-elected with a majority government.
 In 2022, following health concerns, Horgan stepped down as party leader and premier and was succeeded by David Eby, who led the party to a slim majority victory in the 2024 election.

 Seven leaders of the NDP have served as premier of British Columbia: Dave Barrett, Mike Harcourt, Glen Clark, Dan Miller, Ujjal Dosanjh, John Horgan and David Eby.
-Since 2022, the party leader is David Eby, who is also premier of British Columbia.
+Since 2022, the party has been led by Eby, who is also premier of British Columbia.